You can connect as many as four displays in these configurations:

 - Four LG UltraFine 4K displays configured as SST 4096x2304 8bpc at 60 Hz

 - One LG UltraFine 5K display connected to port 1 or 2 and two LG UltraFine 4K displays connected to ports 3 and 4 (see the figure in the next section)

 Connect your displays to the Thunderbolt ports on your iMac Pro.
 Use different Thunderbolt buses when possible (see the figure).
 Don't connect more than two displays to any bus.
 If you connect a 5K or MST 4K display, you need to use a different bus for each of these displays.

 When you start up your iMac Pro, the built-in display illuminates.
-Other connected displays show an image after your Mac is finished starting up.
-If one or more displays don't show an image after startup is complete, make sure that your displays and any display adaptors are connected properly.
+Other connected displays show an image after your Mac has finished starting up.
+If one or more displays don't show an image after startup is complete, make sure your displays and any display adapters are connected properly.

 - Display configuration support for previous Mac Pro models